 great places to stay in the eastern townships

 As someone who loves creature comforts, I thoroughly enjoyed exploring the amenities of two of the region’s finest hotel properties.

 We adored the setting of l’Hôtel Château-Bromont, located at the base of Mount Bromont.
-There was a beautiful outdoor swimming pool, a fountain with comfortable seating in a forested area, and outdoor hot tubs and comfortable seating on the Terrace level where you could enjoy drinks or a light meal.
+See the top photo and pin it so that you can plan to visit.
+There’s a beautiful outdoor swimming pool, a fountain with comfortable seating in a forested area, and outdoor hot tubs and comfortable seating on the Terrace level where you can enjoy drinks or a light meal.
 There is also an indoor pool and courtyard in the main building and a full service spa in a separate building.
 We peeked in at the Amerispa, but they were closing early the night we were there, so we enjoyed night caps on the terrace.
 The end of a perfect day.

 Clear skies eluded us during our stay at Hôtel Suites Lac-Brome, so after a walk down to Lake Brome we spent most of our time indoors, enjoying a fabulous four-course dinner followed by time in the spa.

 Also known as Auberge Lac Brome, the Hôtel Suites Lac-Brome near the village of Knowlton, is magical from the moment you arrive.
 We were not blessed with a sunny sky during our brief visit, but the warmth of the staff, haute cuisine, and inviting lakeside location made the journey to this four-star 38-room property so worthwhile.

 Executive chef Patrick Plouffe of La Brise du Lac Restaurant at Hôtel Suites Lac-Brome treated us to an excellent four-course meal.
 I think my favourite course was the Beef Carpaccio appetizer paired with a wonderful Pinot Noir.